Horticulture: Cannabis Biology and Cultivation Track

 Faculty

-Our Horticulture faculty bring real-world experience to the classroom.
-Program instructors are experts in forestry, plant science, conservation, and landscaping.
-Prior to teaching at FLCC, they have worked in research labs, public gardens, nurseries, and seed sales.
+Horticulture program faculty bring real-world experience to the classroom.
+Our instructors are forestry, plant science, conservation, and landscaping experts.
+Before teaching at FLCC, faculty worked in research labs, gardens, nurseries, and seed sales.
 Learn more about the Horticulture faculty.

 Career Coach